talwrii/ffmpeg-cookbook/README.md

 What distinguishes this cookbook is that is is available for free, focuses on good internal and external linking linking, tries to use an innovative approach to ordering of material.
 Focuses on exapmles that can be immediately run without material.

-# Introduction
+<a name="introduction"> </a>
+# Introduction: The core of FFmpeg
 `ffmpeg` has a number of core features that when understood help you do a range on things.
-This introduction tries to cover most of these core featues.
+This introduction tries to cover most of these core features.
+If you cannot understand the FFmpeg reference documentation or an example that you have found on the internet sufficiently to use it, I would suggest working through this guide or the feature closest to what you want to do.
+But don't worry - later examples will link back to this introduction.

+Once you have read this (or if you want to jump ahead) you might like to look at some [specific topics](#topics) or search for a recipe.

 <a name="source"> </a>
 <a name="output-filter"> </a>